jordwalke/VimBox/README.md

         ln -s `pwd`/VimBox/dotVimRc ~/.vimrc
         ln -s `pwd`/VimBox/dotGVimRc ~/.gvimrc

 4. Start `MacVim` that you just installed.
-Run `:PlugInstall` once it opens.
-Then Restart.
+It will prompt you to download the plugins in the background.
+If you opt to do so, it may take a while to startup but be patient.

 5. `[Recommended]` Install the included vim-airline font so `VimBox` looks like the screenshot with the `vim-airline` bar.
 From the command line: